postlight/headless-wp-starter/README.md

     docker-compose up

-This takes a few minutes.
-You'll know it's finished when you see:
+This takes a few minutes - it's finished when you see:

     frontend       | > Ready on http://localhost:3000